LibertyDSNP/spec/pages/DSNP/Graph.md

 ### Private Graph

-Future.
+Implementation coming in the future.
 See the [DSNP Whitepaper](https://github.com/LibertyDSNP/papers) for foundational ideas.

 ### Following